85 Comments

 Getting your carné (foreigner ID)

-On the day of your appointment, be at the Migraciones office you selected 15-30 minutes before your appointment.
-To pick up your carné you just need your passport and your printed appointment.
+Anyway, to pick up your carné you just need your passport.
+If you have an appointment you as well must bring your printed appointment confirmation.
+Best be at the Migraciones office 15-30 minutes before.
 Migraciones personal will point you in the right direction where you are handed your carné.

 Congratulations!
 You made it!